 The cost savings and safety benefits are enormous.
 Models can be tested and either changed or approved before they are actually used.
 This can almost guarantee a design will meet all safety requirements

-Oher devices such as DAQRI smart helmets will continue to introduce advances in 3D mapping, real-time alerts and visual instructions for workers.
+Other devices such as DAQRI smart helmets will continue to introduce advances in 3D mapping, real-time alerts, and visual instructions for workers.
 Wearable technology will change the way things get done and how long it takes to get them done.

 Exoskeletons are becoming a vital tool to help workers reduce injury.
-This wearable technology can help eliminate injuries associated with heavy lifting, such as back injuries and also allow workers to adjust the amount of support necessary to work safer.
+This wearable technology can help eliminate injuries associated with heavy liftings, such as back injuries, and also allow workers to adjust the amount of support necessary to work safer.

-The use of robotic arms to tear down buildings and to build equipment has already proven successful.
+The use of robotic arms and machines from Milwaukee Robotic Demolition Services in order to tear down buildings and to build equipment has already proven successful.
 2019 promises to introduce more advanced methods.

-Some advance will include using robotics in bricklaying and laying precise tracks.
-For example, in transportation systems from trollies incites to high-speed trains that connect vast distances, robotics can do a more efficient and faster job than a team of workers using tradition methods.
+Some advances will include using robotics in bricklaying and laying precise tracks.
+For example, in transportation systems from trollies incites to high-speed trains that connect vast distances, robotics can do a more efficient and faster job than a team of workers using traditional methods.